slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On past and memory

-> *'You can't start the next chapter of your life if you keep re-reading the last one.'*

 > *'The past doesn't help understanding the present.
 It's the present that helps undestanding the past.' -- José Saramago*

+You can't start the next chapter of your life if you keep re-reading the last one.

 You are your memory but let go your past [failures](#on-mistakes-and-failure).
 They are meant to guide you, not to define you or determine your future.
 The people who struggle most are the ones who can’t accept the incessant unfairness of life.
 They become so consumed with what should have happened, the way other people should have behaved that they become incapable of dealing with reality.